robharper/galactic/README.md

     npm install
     grunt

-  AMD and CJS compatible formats will be created in `dist/`
+  AMD, CJS, and standalone formats will be created in `dist/`

 ## To Do

   - Document API
+  - Observer accessor
   - Mutator API
   - Complete unit tests
   - More Example usage